HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 8. Test premium features on your best-performing directories

 Use this checklist to systematically evaluate directories before investing your time and resources.
-Remember that the best directory strategy typically involves a mix of general, local, and industry-specific platforms rather than an all-or-nothing approach.
+The best directory strategy usually mixes general, local, and industry-specific platforms rather than taking an all-or-nothing approach.

 Directory Evaluation Checklist

-• ✓ Operational for 3+ years with stable ownership
+• (yes) Operational for 3+ years with stable ownership

-• ✓ Manual review process for new listings
+• (yes) Manual review process for new listings

-• ✓ Relevant traffic from your target geographic markets
+• (yes) Relevant traffic from your target geographic markets

-• ✓ Industry-specific features that showcase your strengths
+• (yes) Industry-specific features that suit your strengths

-• ✓ Clear traffic and lead attribution methods
+• (yes) Clear traffic and lead attribution methods

-• ✓ Integration with your existing marketing tools
+• (yes) Integration with your existing marketing tools

-• ✓ Adoption of emerging technologies relevant to your business
+• (yes) Adoption of emerging technologies relevant to your business

-• ✓ Strong privacy practices and regulatory compliance
+• (yes) Strong privacy practices and regulatory compliance

-Based on all the criteria we’ve discussed, here’s your comprehensive checklist for evaluating business directories:
+Based on everything covered above, here’s your checklist for evaluating business directories:

-Directories with durable privacy practices not only avoid regulatory issues but also build greater user trust, potentially delivering higher-quality leads to your business.
+Directories with solid privacy practices avoid regulatory trouble and build greater user trust, which can send higher-quality leads to your business.

 • GDPR and CCPA compliance requirements